 A few notes: For salads, I think black lentils are way tastier than green or red lentils.
 They are smaller and hold their shape better while cooking which makes them ideal for salads.
 Also, please notice that I use both the celery stalk and leaves in this salad.
 Celery leaves are like free herbs so please do not throw them away!
 They have concentrated celery flavor and a grassy finish that I find so appetizing.

-And yes, the recipe calls for cooking the cauliflower at 500 degrees!
-I find that high heat works best for cooking cauliflower so that you get crispy edges without a soggy interior.
+And yes, the recipe calls for cooking the cauliflower at 450 degrees.
+I find that high heat works best for roasting cauliflower so that you get crispy edges without a soggy interior.
 I first discovered this method when developing my Cauliflower Steak Piccata recipe, and to my delight it also works for cauliflower pieces.

 1 medium head cauliflower

 3-4 tbsp olive oil